HitGrab/finder/README.md

 ### Pagination

-If both a `page` and `numItemsPerPage` property are set, Finder will paginate items and groups.
+If the `numItemsPerPage` property is set, Finder will paginate items and groups.

 ```
 function DeclarativePaginationComponent() {